Skip to content

-Homeland Security Restoration Act¶
+Homeland Security Restoration Act

-Policy Brief¶
+Policy Brief

-Problem Diagnosis¶
+Problem Diagnosis

-The Design Failure¶
+The Design Failure

+The Department of Homeland Security was not designed.
+It was assembled.
 In the months following September 11, 2001, Congress consolidated 22 agencies from across the federal government into a single new Cabinet department under the Homeland Security Act of 2002.
 The consolidation logic was simple: agencies with any connection to "homeland security" should report to a single Secretary who could coordinate their efforts.
 This logic was intuitively appealing and structurally catastrophic.

-The agencies consolidated into DHS had fundamentally different missions, professional cultures, legal authorities, and accountability structures.
+The agencies absorbed into DHS had fundamentally different missions, professional cultures, legal authorities, and accountability structures.
 The Secret Service (founded 1865) investigated financial crimes.
 The Coast Guard (founded 1790) saved lives at sea.
-The Federal Emergency Management Agency (FEMA) coordinated disaster response.
+The Federal Emergency Management Agency coordinated disaster response.
 Customs collected tariffs and facilitated trade.
 The Immigration and Naturalization Service adjudicated citizenship applications and enforced immigration law.
 The Transportation Security Administration screened airline passengers.
 None of these missions are naturally related.
 Placing them under a single political appointee did not create coordination -- it created a sprawling apparatus whose internal incoherence guaranteed that some missions would be subordinated to others based on political priority rather than institutional design.

 The post-9/11 emergency also meant that the department's dominant institutional culture was enforcement and security.
 Agencies whose missions were fundamentally non-coercive -- disaster relief, maritime safety, citizenship services, cybersecurity research -- were absorbed into an organizational culture that prioritized threat prevention and border control.
 FEMA's "all-hazards" disaster response capability was diluted by the department's focus on counter-terrorism.
 The Coast Guard's search-and-rescue mission was subordinated to enforcement operations.
 The consolidation did not elevate non-security missions to security-level priority.
 It subordinated non-security missions to a security framework that had no use for them.

-The Risk Profile¶
+The Risk Profile

 The "100-mile border zone" doctrine -- under which CBP claims expanded authority within 100 miles of any U.S. border or coastline -- covers roughly two-thirds of the American population.
 A single political appointee's authority thus extends, with reduced constitutional protections, over approximately 200 million Americans.

-The Empirical Record¶
+The Empirical Record

-The Compounding Loop¶
+The Compounding Loop

-The decomposition breaks this loop at its most vulnerable and most recently constructed node.
-DHS is the only department in the enforcement triad that was assembled within living memory, lacks evolved institutional culture, and can be disassembled without disrupting functions that have always been organizationally unified.
+The decomposition breaks the DHS node because it is the only department in the enforcement triad that was assembled within living memory, lacks evolved institutional culture, and can be disassembled without disrupting functions that have always been organizationally unified.

-Mechanism Design¶
+Mechanism Design

-Guiding Principles¶
+Guiding Principles

 Adversarial architecture.
 The Act assumes that any single department may be captured by loyalist leadership, and designs for structural isolation that limits the speed and scope of damage when capture occurs.
 This inverts the logic that created DHS.
 The 2002 consolidation assumed good-faith actors coordinating shared missions.
 Adversarial architecture assumes the design must function even when actors operate in bad faith.